Therassist

 Shipping Early

 The first version of MVP was live within days, a real app, on real devices, in real hands via TestFlight.
-Testing prototypes can tell you whether a feature or the UX makes sense, but real use tells you whether it survives contact with behavior.
+Testing prototypes reveals whether a feature or the UX works well, but real use uncovers realistic insights about user's needs.

 Scoping